Skip to main content

 Read Ruth’s Story

-Early 2018, Ruth Strauss, wife of Sir Andrew Strauss the former England cricket captain, was diagnosed with an incurable lung cancer that affects non-smokers.
-Ruth died on December 29th 2018; she was 46 years old and mother to two children, then aged 10 and 13.
+In early 2018, Ruth Strauss, the late wife of Sir Andrew Strauss, the former England cricket captain, was diagnosed with an incurable lung cancer that affects non-smokers.
+She was 46 years old and mother to two children, then aged 10 and 13.

 Continue Reading